 1) Continued growth in health care expenditures and significant changes in health care coverage are creating demand for consulting projects.
 This includes a focus on digital health records and a dramatic need for greater efficiency and cost control.

-4) Vast new labyrinths of government regulation will create numerous opportunities for consultants who can show companies how to navigate rapidly changing relationships between government and certain industries, or deal with government oversight, particularly in financial services and health care.
+3) Vast new labyrinths of government regulation in the U.S. and in the UK/EU are creating numerous opportunities for consultants who can show companies how to navigate rapidly changing relationships between government and industries, or deal with government oversight, particularly in financial services, environmental matters and health care.

-7) Consultants and advisors in the fields of corporate expansion into emerging markets, information technology, mergers and acquisitions will be in high demand.
+5) Consultants and advisors for corporate expansion into emerging markets, information technology and mergers and acquisitions will be in high demand.